Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 14 Februari 2025 15.30.27 UTC
+- WIB: Jumat, 14 Februari 2025 16.25.26 UTC
-- WITA: Jumat, 14 Februari 2025 16.30.27 UTC
+- WITA: Jumat, 14 Februari 2025 17.25.26 UTC
-- WIT: Jumat, 14 Februari 2025 17.30.27 UTC
+- WIT: Jumat, 14 Februari 2025 18.25.26 UTC

 Kutipan Inspiratif:
-"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."
+"It's not the size of the dog in the fight, but the size of the fight in the dog."

-Kategori: inspirational
+Kategori: motivational